Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 z _0 + t v _z\\
 \end{pmatrix}$$

+Note that depending on the direction of the vector and the point it originated from, there can be three cases of intersection:

+- No intersection.
+When the distance between the line (formed by the vector and the point) to the sphere’s center is bigger than the radius.
-Note that unless the line is in tangent with the sphere, there are 2 intersections.
-However, since the intersection that the ray hits is deterministic, there is only one point that is correct.
+- 1 intersection.
+When the line is in tangent with the sphere.
+- 2 intersections.
+When the distance is smaller than the radius.

+However, since a surface is only 1 side of the sphere, the 2 intersections scenario needs to be modified to only have 1 intersection.
+This can be done by comparing the surface curvature and deduce the value range of the surface on the $z$ axis, the interaction within this range will be the true interaction.

 <br />